Vortex $\gamma$ photon generation via spin-to-orbital angular momentum transfer in nonlinear Compton scattering: Numerical Results

-The above analytical results hold for optical lasers with the pulse duration $\tau \gtrsim 20$ fs regardless of the electron energy and the laser intensity as long as the single photon emission along the collision axis is dominated.
-In the following, we present numerical results where we assume the electron energy $\varepsilon=1$ GeV, the laser intensity $\xi=1$, the central laser photon energy $\omega=1.55$ eV and the temporal pulse shape $g(\phi)=\cos^{2}(\frac{\phi}{2N_\text{cycle}})$ with $N_\text{cycle}=10$ (corresponding to an optical laser with $\lambda_0\approx0.8\,\mu\text{m}$, $I\approx 2\times 10^{18}$ W/cm$^{2}$ and $\tau \approx 26.7$ fs).
-Figure \ref{fig_coherent} shows the radiation rates of polarized vortex $\gamma$ photons calculated via Eq. \eqref{rate_vortex}.
-As is identified from Eq. \eqref{vortex_state_mom}, the vortex $\gamma$ photon to be absorbed by the nuclear or atomic system is in a coherent state with definite $\theta_{\bm{k}^{\prime}}$, hence we present the energy spectra for a fixed angle in Figs. \ref{fig_coherent} (a) and (b).
-The $n$-th harmonic corresponds to the vortex state with TAM number $m^\prime_n=n$ and OAM number $l^\prime_n=n - \Lambda^\prime$.
-The transversal distributions for $\vert \bm{A}_{\omega^{\prime}}(\bm{x})\vert ^2$ in the inset feature the doughnut shape of the photon with nonzero OAM.
+The analytical results in the previous section hold for optical lasers with the pulse duration $\tau \gtrsim 20$ fs regardless of the electron energy and the laser intensity as long as the single photon emission along the collision axis is dominated.
+In the following, we present numerical results where we assume the electron energy $\varepsilon=1$ GeV, the laser intensity $\xi=1$, the central laser photon energy $\omega=1.55$ eV, and the pulse shape $g(\phi)=\cos^{2}(\frac{\phi}{2N_\text{cycle}})$ with $N_\text{cycle}=10$ (corresponding to an optical laser with $\lambda_0\approx0.8\,\mu\text{m}$, $I\approx2\times10^{18}$ W/cm$^{2}$, and $\tau\approx26.7$ fs).
+The results for monochromatic lasers are presented in Appendix B. Figure~\ref{fig_coherent} shows the radiation rates of polarized vortex $\gamma$ photons calculated via Eq.~\eqref{rate_vortex}.
+We present the energy spectra for a fixed angle in Figs.~\ref{fig_coherent} (a) and \ref{fig_coherent} (b).
+The $n$th harmonic corresponds to the vortex state with TAM number $m^\prime_n=n$ and OAM number $l^\prime_n=n-\Lambda^\prime$.
+The transversal distributions for $\vert\bm{A}_{\omega^{\prime}}(\bm{x})\vert^2$ in the inset feature the doughnut shape of the photon with nonzero OAM.
 Moreover, the ponderomotive broadening due to the finite pulse shape would cause the nearby harmonics to overlap \cite{seipt2016analytical}, and one could find multiple OAM modes for certain energy and polarization.
-This feature holds for a wide range of $\theta_{\bm{k}^{\prime}}$ as seen from the angle-resolved spectra given in Figs. \ref{fig_coherent} (c) and (d), where the white lines stand for the kinematic relation for the monochromatic laser.
-Each group of coordinates $(\Lambda^\prime, \omega^\prime, \theta_{\bm{k}^{\prime}})$ represents an independent radiation event and defines a coherent vortex state with fixed OAM.
+This feature holds for a wide range of $\theta_{\bm{k}^{\prime}}$ as seen from the angle-resolved spectra given in Figs.~\ref{fig_coherent} (c) and \ref{fig_coherent} (d), where the white lines stand for the kinematic relation for the monochromatic laser.
+Each group of coordinates $(\Lambda^\prime,\omega^\prime,\theta_{\bm{k}^{\prime}})$ represents an independent radiation event and defines a coherent vortex state with fixed OAM.